 Your prescription drug benefits include a maintenance drug benefit.
-If you are prescribed a maintenance drug, as classified by the Plan, you can save money by receiving your maintenance drug prescription through the CVS/Caremark mail order pharmacy or through a participating retail pharmacy.
-You save money either way!
+If you are prescribed a maintenance drug, as classified by the Plan, you can receive your maintenance drug prescription through a participating retail pharmacy.
 Only prescription drugs classified as maintenance drugs by the Plan will be eligible for maintenance drug benefits.